-The latest SanDisk Extreme PRO Portable SSD, first announced late last year, is the souped-up version of the non-PRO drive that came out some two years ago.
+The latest SanDisk Extreme PRO Portable SSD, first announced late last year, is the souped-up version of the non-PRO drive that came out a year earlier.
 Despite supporting the same USB 3.2 Gen 2 (10 Gbps) standard, it manages to be much faster.

 But other than that and the slightly larger physical size, the new portable drive remains mostly the same as its older cousin, with a rugged, compact design and the lack of real data protection feature.

 Available in 500 GB, 1 TB, and 2 TB that cost $120, $200, and $379, respectively, the SanDisk Extreme PRO is not the most affordable portable SSD on the market.
 But if you’re looking for one that’s also stylish and can handle some roughhousing, it’s still a great little fast storage device to carry on the go.

 SanDisk Extreme PRO: A larger and faster version of the same portable SSD

 The new SanDisk Extreme PRO is not a replacement for the non-PRO version.
 Instead, it’s more like a better and more expensive option.

 SanDisk Extreme PRO vs. Extreme: A bigger cousin

 Out of the box, the Extreme PRO immediately reminded me of the Extreme drive.
 Putting the two together, though, you’ll note that PRO drive is more substantial in physical size.
 Considering the Extreme is so crazily compact, though, the Extreme Pro remains quite tiny, measure just 0.35 x 1.95 x 3.79 inches.
 It’s also super light at only 2.8 ounces (78 g).

 The two drives share the same plastic housing that’s cool looking but attracts dirt very easily.
 They, too, have the same level of ruggedness — both rated IP55 for water and dust resistance and can withstand shocks of up to up to 1500G.